 Town of Weston Scholarships

 Organizations within the Town of Weston offer need-based scholarships to students.
 To be considered for any of these town scholarships, students must complete the Weston Town Scholarship Application and the FAFSA.
 Please be aware that a copy of the Student Aid Report (SAR) pages of the FAFSA must be attached to the application.
 Some committees award money to the student directly while others send money directly to the institution to which the student is matriculating.
+Applications must be submitted by May 1st.
 Click on the links below to review Town of Weston scholarships:

 - Weston Town Scholarship Application